The Horse's Mouth (film): Critical reception

 The film, which received rave reviews in the UK after its Royal Command Performance, has been named by one critic as "[q]uite probably the best film ever made about a painter."

-The Monthly Film Bulletin wrote: "Joyce Cary's novel, with its great central character, its comedy, passion and overflowing vitality, could not easily be confined; within conventional screen limits.
-Alec Guinness, John Bryan and Ronald Neame are to be respected for what they have tried to do; i but the essence of the novel eludes them.
+The Monthly Film Bulletin wrote: "Joyce Cary's novel, with its great central character, its comedy, passion and overflowing vitality, could not easily be confined within conventional screen limits.
+Alec Guinness, John Bryan and Ronald Neame are to be respected for what they have tried to do, but the essence of the novel eludes them.
 Guinness makes a brilliantly clever and consistent character study out of Gulley Jimson – rasping voice, shuffling little run, flashes of dignity and pathos alternating with the slapstick impudence.
 As Gulley the rogue he convinces, but as Gulley the artist something is missing.
 Kay Walsh and Renee Houston, as the square, defiant Coker and the yielding Sarah, are true to the novel's spirit.
 But several minor characters (the Beeders, the retired sailor who guards the houseboat) are taken too far towards caricature; and too many of Gulley's adventures have been translated into a sort of Ealing-style anarchism.
 Sometimes funny in their own right, though rather slackly directed by Ronald Neame, these scenes further weaken emphasis on the all-important fact that Gulley's story is that of creative force rather than lovable eccentricity.
 The picaresque ending – in the novel, Gulley is crushed when the wall falls on top of him – marks a further concession.
 The Horse's Mouth remains a brave venture; but beside the novel it looks very small."

 Scott Weinberg of the Apollo Guide described Guinness' performance as "a devilishly enjoyable character study" that "ranges from 'mildly dishevelled' to 'tragically exhausted and also praised Neame's direction.

 A contemporary Film Quarterly review by Henry Goodman identified the film's predominant theme of the artist as destroyer and praised the Gulley Jimson character as "a fine realization of the absurdities as well as the idealisms of the creative life."